-In this study, oocyte and follicle development in Chirostoma humboldtianum was divided in five phases based on histology and ultrastructural observations.
-These stages are compatible with other classifications commonly used in teleosts (de Vlaming 1983, Nagahama 1983, Selman & Walllace 1986, Wallace & Selman 1990, Selman et al., 1993, Tyler & Sumpter 1996).
-We used the term "lipid stage and cortical alveoli" in the same way as it was recently used by Abascal & Medina (2005).
+General aspects: In this study, oocyte and follicle development in Chirostoma humboldtianum was divided in five phases based on histology and ultrastructural observations.
+These stages are compatible with other classifications commonly used in teleosts (de Vlaming 1983, Nagahama 1983, Selman and Walllace 1986, Wallace and Selman 1990, Selman et al., 1993, Tyler and Sumpter 1996).
+We used the term "lipid stage and cortical alveoli" in the same way as it was recently used by Abascal and Medina (2005).

-Oogenesis in C. humboldtianum is not very different from that in other teleosts (Selman & Wallace 1986, Wallace & Selman 1990, Grier 2000, Cruz-Landim & Cruz-Höfling 2001, Higashino et al., 2002, Abascal & Medina, 2005) and ultrastructural observations corroborate a similar development of the oocyte as in other species.
-It is generally accepted that oocytes in teleosts arise from the germinal epithelium that border the lumen of the ovary (Wallace & Selman 1990, Grier 2000).
-Just like in bluefin tuna, where mitotic proliferation of oogonia was not found (Abascal & Medina 2005), we could not find this phenomenon in adults of Mexican silverside fish, described for Centropomus undecimalis by Grier (2000).
-Early oocytes under meiotic conditions seem to be grouped in a similar way as in other teleosts

-(Selman et al., 1993, Grier 2000, Abascal & Medina 2005); their development seems synchronic and the presence of meiotic figures in the ovary epithelium of C. humboldtianum confirms the importance of this layer (Selman & Wallace 1986, Wallace & Selman 1990).
+Early oogenesis: The oogenesis in Ch. humboldtianum is not very different from that in other teleosts (Selman and Wallace 1986, Wallace and Selman 1990, Grier 2000, Cruz-Landim and Cruz-Höfling 2001, Higashino et al., 2002, Abascal and Medina, 2005) and ultrastructural observations corroborate a similar development of the oocyte as in other species.
+It is generally accepted that oocytes in teleosts arise from the germinal epithelium that border the lumen of the ovary (Wallace and Selman 1990, Grier 2000).
+Just like in bluefin tuna, where mitotic proliferation of oogonia was not found (Abascal and Medina 2005), we could not find this phenomenon in adults of Mexican silverside fish, described for Centropomus undecimalis by Grier (2000).
+Early oocytes under meiotic conditions seem to be grouped in a similar way as in other teleosts (Selman et al., 1993, Grier 2000, Abascal and Medina 2005); their development seems synchronic and the presence of meiotic figures in the ovary epithelium of Ch. humboldtianum confirms the importance of this layer (Selman and Wallace 1986, Wallace and Selman 1990).

-During the primary growth of the oocyte, the nuage of different durations has been reported for several species, like Centropomus undecimalis and Thunus thynus (Grier 2000, Abascal & Medina 2005).
-For C. humboldtianum, the nuage seems more similar to that of C. undecimalis, where it happens at the initial folliculogenesis, in contrast to Thunus, where nuage is persistent until the lipid stage (Abascal & Medina, 2005).
+Primary oocytes growth: During the primary growth of the oocyte, the nuage of different durations has been reported for several species, like Centropomus undecimalis and Thunus thynus (Grier 2000, Abascal and Medina 2005).
+For Ch. humboldtianum, the nuage seems more similar to that of C. undecimalis, where it happens at the initial folliculogenesis, in contrast to Thunus, where nuage is persistent until the lipid stage (Abascal and Medina, 2005).

-As in many vertebrate species, primary growth is characterized by an active synthesis of RNAs, and in this phase, this is easy to identify through the abundance of ribosomes and mitochondria in the cytoplasm.
-During this stage, it is common for the oocyte to have a nucleus with numerous peripheral nucleoli, as in most other teleost species (Selman Wallace 1986, Cerdà et al., 1997, Blazer 2002, Patiño & Sullivan 2002, Patiño et al., 2003).
-Besides, like in Thunus thynus but contrary to Dicentrarchus labrax where chorion formation starts until the oocyte is in the secondary growth phase, the oocyte in C. humboldtianum develops the first chorion layer during primary growth, as observed under both LM and EM.
-It has been proposed that Z1 has a carbohydrate origin (Fausto et al., 2004), and its PAS positive structure confirms this in C. humboldtianum.
-On the other hand, the other layers have a proteic nature (Begovac & Wallace 1989).
+As in many vertebrate species, primary growth is characterized by an active synthesis of RNAs, and, in this phase, this is easy to identify through the abundance of ribosomes and mitochondria in the cytoplasm.
+During this stage, it is common for the oocyte to have a nucleus with numerous peripheral nucleoli, as in most other teleost species (Selman and Wallace 1986, Cerdà et al., 1997, Blazer 2002, Patiño and Sullivan 2002, Patiño et al., 2003).
+Besides, like in Thunus thynus but contrary to Dicentrarchus labrax where chorion formation starts until the oocyte is in the secondary growth phase, the oocyte in Ch. humboldtianum develops the first chorion layer during primary growth, as observed under both LM and EM.
+It has been proposed that Z1 has a carbohydrate origin (Fausto et al., 2004), and its PAS positive structure confirms this in Ch. humboldtianum.
+On the other hand, the other layers have a proteic nature (Begovac and Wallace 1989).

-The first evidence of nutrient accumulation is found during the secondary growth stage, when small lipid vesicles appear, which gradually increase in number and size.
+Secondary oocyte growth and vitellogenesis: The first evidence of nutrient accumulation is found during the secondary growth stage, when small lipid vesicles appear, which gradually increase in number and size.
 They start to fuse together, making larger inclusions that are arranged centripetally.
-This seems to be common in other teleosts as well.
-It has been postulated that these inclusions are triacylglycerols rather than polar lipids (Mourente et al., 2002) and apparently oil droplets are functioning rather as a reserve substance than as structural lipids, which are available since the secondary growth phase.
+This seems to be common in other teleosts too.
+It has been postulated that these inclusions are triacylglycerols rather than polar lipids (Mourente et al., 2002), and apparently oil droplets are functioning rather as a reserve substance than as structural lipids, which are available since the secondary growth phase.
 We could not determinate whether the origin of these lipids is extragonadal or gonadal.